 Conifer is a somewhat small town located in the state of Colorado.
 With a population of 7,340 people and two constituent neighborhoods, Conifer is the 69th largest community in Colorado.

 Conifer home prices are not only among the most expensive in Colorado, but Conifer real estate also consistently ranks among the most expensive in America.

 Also of interest is that Conifer has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Conifer telecommute to their jobs.
-Overall, about 11.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.16% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Conifer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conifer residents report their race to be White, followed by Asian.
-Important ancestries of people in Conifer include English, Irish, Scottish, and French.
+Important ancestries of people in Conifer include German, Irish, English, Italian, and French.

 The most common language spoken in Conifer is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Polish.